Introduction

 Now let's backtrack to watch the few seconds of Round 2 that were shown, listen to the comments, then compare that to the studio recording.
 This performance was six weeks after her September 12 audition and, again, neither of them aired on TV.
 It's important to note that most viewers have already chosen their favorites by Round 3 or 4, so denying Loren and others their rightful airtime only invites more attention to this shady side of TV talent shows.

 Upon further search, I found that the Berklee College of Music was one block off the marathon course.
-In fact, as you intersect the race's finishing straight on Boylston Street, if you turn right instead of left, you'd be at the school.
+In fact, as the course intersects the race's finishing straight on Boylston Street, if you turn right instead of left, you'd be at the school.
 It was enough of a coincidence to spark my interest in following the show's auditions.
 I saw nothing of her on TV, but I soon found an article from that same local news source, explaining that she had made it through all the rounds and auditioned for the judges, only to be sent home.
 That same news site posted a recording of her audition, which seemed more than worthy to me.
 However, the judges apparently didn't like her song choice, from a popular movie, and by an artist who had been a childhood inspiration for this young hopeful.
 Somewhat unfairly, the judges advanced another singer who performed the same song.
 Maybe stage presence or nerves played a role, but from just listening, I had liked what I heard, and I felt I had a good ear for talent.
 Regardless, combined with the underlying story, I had an added incentive to make my way to Boston in the spring and discover how this determined young talent was progressing.

 Click Button